 The Phottix Ares off-camera flash trigger is my photography find of the decade.
 If you’ve read much of the rest of BudgetProPhoto you’ll know that I don’t really care about automation.
-I am not looking for a flash trigger that will communicate with my camera to automatically set flash power (known as TTL, or Through The Lens metering).
+I am not looking for a flash trigger that will communicate with my camera to automatically set flash power.
 You can get those, but they are a hell of a lot more expensive than these.

 What the Phottix Ares does…